 To understand how medication use evolved in dementia patients, a research group led by the University of Plymouth in England decided to investigate the pattern of prescribing during the years before diagnosis.

-Polypharmacy is common prior to diagnosis
+Polypharmacy is common before diagnosis

 The team used machine learning techniques to identify clusters of polypharmacy – meaning the simultaneous use of three or more prescription drugs - in 33,451 patients subsequently diagnosed with dementia.
 They went back 20 years before the participants’ diagnoses and divided this time frame into four periods of five years.
 The results were published in the journal Aging and Disease last October.